openneuropet/outreach/BIDS_maintainers2025/README.md

 Day 1 is dedicated to enhance interaction with EU related projects, in particular with EBRAINS but also specific BEP close to completion lead by EU developpers.

-Day 2-3 Intended for BIDS mainainers to have space to work togther soliving GitHub issues.
+Day 2-3 Intended for BIDS mainainers to have space to work togther solving GitHub issues.

 ---